Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 \subsubsection{Paper Airplanes}

 This first example provides data one might collect from an experiment on paper airplanes, measuring the distance a plane flies considering two different wing structures and three different types of paper \citep{boger}.
 The data itself could be experimentally collected by students, and data entry into a spreadsheet of this form can be utilized.
 A snapshot of the data sheet is presented in Figure~\ref{fig-flight-demo}.
-We believe that this form of spreadsheet use is quite common.
+We believe that this form of spreadsheet use is quite common and facilitates teaching several of the \citet{nasemk12:2026} competencies (including ``Problem Posing and Problem-Solving Processes'' and ``Producing and Working with Data'').

 A number of summary visualizations and numerical summaries may be included as part of such an investigation.
 For instance, perhaps a student could create a histogram of flight times.
 Or, summary statistics aggregated by paper type could be derived.
 The generation of metrics by paper type (e.g., average flight distance by paper type) can be efficiently implemented using a pivot table.
 A bar chart could be used to display comparative results (see the ``Results'' tab).